 CBCT (cone beam computed tomography) can often be used to help diagnose and manage orthodontic conditions.
-In this post, our BC and Alberta orthodontists discuss how we leverage this imaging technology, and its value.
+In this post, our BC orthodontists discuss how we leverage this imaging technology, and its value.

 What is CBCT?